vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 ## Embedded Charts and Symbols

 Now we get to the interesting stuff!
-When you have multiple values to display about specific locations on your map, why not layer in other chart types to display these values?
+When you have multiple values to display specific locations on your map, why not layer in other chart types to display these values?

 It seems in some ways obvious, but as we will see below, this just doesn't always work out.